ornob90/course-registration/README.md

 ## Use Of State

 I have a list of selected course names that I want to display in a cart.
 To manage this list, I use a state called "cart," which is an array.
-Since both the course selection component and the cart component need access to this list, I move this state up to a common ancestor component, which is the App component.
+Since both the course component and the cart component need access to this list, I move this state up to a common ancestor component, which is the App component.
 I pass both the "cart" state and the function to modify this state as props to the child components.

 Similarly, I also need to keep track of the total price and total credits for the selected courses.
 To ensure both the cart and course selection components can access these values, I follow the same pattern: I use state to manage these variables in the App component and pass them down to the child components as props.